jeremiecoullon/myblog/_posts/2021-01-29-Jax_progress_bar.md

 ---
 layout: post
-title: "How to add a progress bar to JAX loops and scans"
+title: "How to add a progress bar to JAX scans and loops"
 date: 2021-01-29 08:00:00 +0000
 categories: JAX programming MCMC statistics
 ---

-JAX allows you to write optimisers and samplers which are especially fast if you use the [`scan`](https://jax.readthedocs.io/en/latest/_autosummary/jax.lax.scan.html) or [`fori_loop`](https://jax.readthedocs.io/en/latest/_autosummary/jax.lax.fori_loop.html) functions.
-However if you write them in this way it's not obvious how to add progress bar for your algorithm (using [tqdm](https://pypi.org/project/tqdm/) or simply the `print` function for example).
-This post explains how to do do both.
+JAX allows you to write optimisers and samplers which are really fast if you use the [`scan`](https://jax.readthedocs.io/en/latest/_autosummary/jax.lax.scan.html) or [`fori_loop`](https://jax.readthedocs.io/en/latest/_autosummary/jax.lax.fori_loop.html) functions.
+However if you write them in this way it's not obvious how to add progress bar for your algorithm.
+This post explains how to make a progress bar using Python's `print` function as well as using [tqdm](https://pypi.org/project/tqdm/).
 After briefly setting up the sampler, we first go over how to create a basic version using Python's `print` function, and then show how to create a nicer version using tqdm.
-You can find the code for the basic version [here](https://gist.github.com/jeremiecoullon/4ae89676e650370936200ec04a4e3bef) and the code for the tqdm version [here](https://gist.github.com/jeremiecoullon/f6a658be4c98f8a7fd1710418cca0856)
+You can find the code for the basic version [here](https://gist.github.com/jeremiecoullon/4ae89676e650370936200ec04a4e3bef) and the code for the tqdm version [here](https://gist.github.com/jeremiecoullon/f6a658be4c98f8a7fd1710418cca0856).

 # Setup: sampling a Gaussian